Nagant M1895: History

 The Nagant was designed by Léon Nagant, whose brother Émile had also taken part in designing the Mosin–Nagant rifle.
 The Nagant M1895 was adopted as the standard issue sidearm for the Imperial Russian Army and police officers, where it replaced earlier Smith & Wesson models such as the Model 3.

 Production began in Liège, Belgium; however Russian Empire purchased the manufacturing rights in 1898, and moved production to the Tula Arsenal in Russia, and was soon producing 20,000 examples per year.

 It was produced in two versions: a double-action version for officers, and a cheaper single-action version for the lower ranks.
 After the Russian Revolution, only the double-action version was made.

-Since 1923, the revolver has been a weapon for sport shooting in the USSR.
+Since 1923, the revolver had been a weapon for sport shooting in the USSR.
 In September 1923, the first USSR championship in sport shooting was held in Novogireyevo in Moscow oblast.
 One of the competitions involved shooting with standard army revolvers at targets at a distance of 50 meters.
 Later, several sports versions of this revolver were created for sporting competitions (5.6mm Nagant Model 1926, Nagant Model 1953, MTs-4, TOZ-36 and TOZ-49).

 Nagant revolvers were used by the NKVD and Red Army units until the end of World War II, with a total of 2,000,000 produced.
 The Nagant began to be replaced by the Tokarev semi-automatic pistol in 1933, and was formally replaced by the Makarov in 1952, though Nagant revolvers continued to see limited use in the Korean War and Vietnam War.